Janettran123/Churn_Prediction/README.md

 # Churn_Prediction
-Cleaning, data visualizations, feature engineering, feature selection, and machine learning performed on 54 million rows of data and 52 variables
+- Cleaning, data visualizations, feature engineering, feature selection, and machine learning performed on 54 million rows of data and 52 variables

-dataset and output not included due to sensitive information
+- Dataset and output not included due to sensitive information

-goal is to create a machine learning model to identify which customer behaviors best predict churn and probability of churn
+- Goal is to create a machine learning model to identify which customer behaviors best predict churn and probability of churn

+- First file involves data cleaning/feature engineering, second file involves machine learning, and third file is code used for data visualization